 Of a sudden, a stranger appeared at my side in Kota city centre.
 ‘Are you a pilgrim?’ he asked in semi-disbelief before happily introducing himself as Ramadan.
 Above us, the sun was at its early-afternoon peak as we weaved our way through a revving bottleneck of motorcycles.
 I sensed growing impatience as a red traffic light, the gridlock’s source, continued its infernally slow countdown.

 While we walked, Ramadan weaved a simplified history of Sumenep.
 It was the region’s governor, Aria Wiraraja, who masterminded the formation of the Majapahit kingdom in 1293 that would shape modern Indonesia.
 Majapahit’s red and white royal stripes, symbolising courage and honesty, even inspired the country’s flag.
-‘No Wiraraja, no Majapahit, no Indonesia,’ he intoned.
+‘No Wiraraja, no Majapahit, no Indonesia,’ Ramadan intoned with a hint of solemnity.

 All around us the sizzles and aromas of simple roadside cafes and restaurants insidiously advertised their wares.
 The smell of pisang goreng, fried banana, was particularly alluring but, figuring a pilgrimage would involve a certain amount of sacrifice, I declined the urge.
 Beside us, a man lazing on his becak rickshaw taxi looked at me inquiringly; he gave an understanding nod as I mimed walking.